gbaik00/gbaik00.github.io/essays/DesignerPatterns.md

-## What design patterns have you used in your own code?
+## What design patterns have I used in my own code?
   Ever since I started coding in ICS 111, I never really noticed how much I have used design patterns, but after watching about them, I realized that I've been taught to use them and have used them unknowingly ever since.
 A couple design patterns that I have noticed that
 I use in my own code would be the singleton and factory patterns.
 The Factory pattern allowed me to return objects that have to do with